Al3zama1/swe-notes/CCNA/48 - WAN Architecture.md

 * When using a Layer 3 MPLS VPN, the CE and PE routers peer using a dynamic routing protocol (OSPF etc.), for example, to share routing information.
 	* The customer could also just write static routes, using the PE routers as the next hop.
 * For example, in the diagram above Office A's CE will peer with one PE, and Office B's CE will peer with the other PE.
-	* Office A's CE will learn about Office B's routes via this OSPF peering, and Office B's CE will learn about Office A's routes too.
+	* Office A's CE will learn about Office B's routes via this OSPF peering, and Office B's CE will also learn about Office A's routes too.
 ### Layer 2 MPLS VPN
 ![Layer 2 MPLS](./img4/layer-2-mpls.png)
 * When using a Layer 2 MPLS VPN, the CE and PE routers do not form peerings.